sfosc/sfosc/content/en/docs/Business-Models/_index.md

 {{% /pageinfo %}}

 This section contains an overview of the various open source business models, with examples of companies that use them.
-We evaluate each in the context of wether it can be used to build a Sustainable Free and Open Source Community, according to the [Principles](/docs/principles/).
+We evaluate each in the context of whether it can be used to build a Sustainable Free and Open Source Community, according to the [Principles](/docs/principles/).